Dindi Gowa Nyasulu

-Dindi Gowa Nyasulu (August 3, 1944 – December 11, 2012) was a renowned engineer, a Malawian politician and former head of AFORD, Malawi's fifth largest political party.
+Dindi Gowa Nyasulu (August 3, 1944 – December 11, 2012) was an engineer, a Malawian politician and former head of AFORD, Malawi's fifth largest political party.
 He was born in Luwuchi village in Rumphi to Amos Gowa Nyasulu and Mary Ana Nyaukandawire.
-He died on December 11, 2012 in South Africa.
+He died on December 11, 2012, in South Africa.
 At the time of his death, his name was associated to the design of many major roads and bridges in the Republic of Malawi.

 Career

 After receiving his masters, he worked as a civil servant at Ministry of works where he rose to the title of Controller of lands valuation and water.
 He was retired early on political grounds after which he went to South Africa and worked for the Council for Scientific and Industrial Research of Southern Africa as the technical manager.
 During his tenure at CSIR he scooped two prestigious awards.
 One for Technological excellency and the other for Marketing excellency.

 He began his political career as an executive member of AFORD by joining a South African wing of AFORD.
 He then became Member of Parliament for Rumphi East.
 By 1999 he had returned to Malawi working as chair of the Public Works Committee of Parliament in Malawi whilst working as a national campaign director for AFORD.
 He also headed the Mphizi Engineering Consulting Firm.

 He worked as the Chairperson of Electrical Supply Commission.

 He became the President of Aford in the House in 2003.
 During his leadership as an Aford president Dindi practically financed the party from his pocket, a gesture of love and dedication to the nation and an attribute which Khwauli Msiska the secretary general of Aford acknowledged.
 He resigned from his position as President of AFORD in 2012, prior to his death.
 He was succeeded by Godfrey Shawa.